NYC Council expected to ban flavored vaping products in vote

-NEW YORK (WABC) -- New York City lawmakers are expected to take a bold step against flavored e-cigarettes.
+NEW YORK (WABC) -- New York City may be on the verge of banning flavored e-cigarettes, with the City Council set to vote on a measure Tuesday that would make the sale of flavored e-cigarettes and liquid for vaping devices illegal.

-A bill banning flavored vaping products will be up for a vote with the New York City Council.

-San Francisco is the only other large city with a ban like this after voters approved the measure.

-New York City would be the first major city to impose an e-cigarette ban like this one.
+San Francisco is the only other large city with a ban after voters approved the measure, and New York City would be the first major city to impose one.

-This means stores in New York City would be banned from selling flavored e-cigarettes and liquid for vaping devices, which Speaker Corey Johnson says has lured too many young people to what he calls the dangerous habit of vaping.
+Speaker Corey Johnson said flavored e-cigarettes have lured too many young people to what he calls the dangerous habit of vaping.

 Under the proposed ban, tobacco flavored e-cigarette products will not be banned.

-The tobacco industry has said bans like this are a setback in tobacco harm reduction efforts.
+There were competing protests outside City Hall ahead of the vote, and the tobacco industry has said bans like this are a setback in tobacco harm reduction efforts.
+Small shops around the city have said the ban will seriously impact their business.

+New York state previously attempted to impose a temporary ban on flavored e-cigarette products, but the move was blocked by a judge.

-NYC has had two deaths attributed to e-cigarettes since October including a 17-year-old from the Bronx.
+New York City has had two deaths attributed to vaping since October, including a 17-year-old from the Bronx.

-"I'm certain there are some people who benefit, but the problem we have is, we know that these flavors are being used to systematically hook children, and we know people are using other products and we know we have a health crisis now," Mayor Bill de Blasio said.
+"I'm certain there are some people who benefit, but the problem we have is, we know that these flavors are being used to systematically hook children," Mayor Bill de Blasio said.
+"And we know people are using other products, and we know we have a health crisis now."

 ----------